ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 #### Heading

-Add a heading that describes the task, for example ‘Add a participant’.
-This is not a part of the component.
-It labels each item accessibly using `aria-labelledby`.
+Add a heading that describes the task, for example 'Add a participant'.
+This will label each item accessibly using `aria-labelledby`.

+The heading is not part of the component.

 #### Item name

 Give the item a short and succinct name.
-For example person, room, date, income or session.
+For example 'person', 'offence', 'income', 'application' or 'session'.
 The item name will be used in the following visible parts of the component:

 - button text (in lower case)
 - error messages (in lower case)